The squalor of industrial society

 Thus were the slums of Britain’s major cities, which played their part in developing a modern nation – socially and physically.
 Nor was there any safety net for the unemployed or destitute, who were often forced to seek refuge in workhouses, funded by local parishes.
 These were grim institutions where hard menial work was expected in return for survival at just above subsistence level.
 Many died there and were buried in unmarked paupers’ graves, their contribution to Britain unremembered, along with any modest hopes and dreams they may have had.

-Undoubtedly, some of the problems were caused by ignorance, callous indifference, or a combination of the two.
-However, nobody planned the industrial revolution and all that went with it, and neither was there the organisational infrastructure in place to manage its consequences.
-Taking one city as an example, Glasgow has a proud cultural history, a university town since the 15th century, and thrived on the tobacco trade, shipbuilding, sugar refining, textiles, brewing and the trade of its merchants.
-It has fine, often elaborate, Victorian buildings and likes to be regarded as once being ‘the second city of the Empire’.
-Yet its wealth contrasted with the fact of its slums and the extreme poverty endured by many of its citizens.
+Undoubtedly, most of the problems were caused by ignorance, callous indifference, or a combination of the two.
+Equally, nobody planned the industrial revolution and all that went with it; there was neither the physical nor organisational infrastructure in place to manage its consequences.
+Taking one city as an example, Glasgow has a proud cultural history, a university town since the 15th century, it thrived on the tobacco trade, shipbuilding, sugar refining, textiles, brewing and the trade of its merchants.
+It has fine, often elaborate, Victorian buildings and likes to remind visitors that it was once regarded as ‘the second city of the Empire’.
+Yet its wealth contrasted with the squalor of its slums and the extreme poverty endured by many of its citizens.
 Between 1801 and 1841, the population of Glasgow almost quadrupled from 77,000 to 287,000.
 From 1841 to 1881, the increase was more than 50% every two decades.
 By 1901, Glasgow had grown to a city of 904,000 people – more than eleven times its size a century earlier.
-Glasgow’s slums were by no means unique – London’s were among the worst – other British cities experienced a similar population explosion and you have to ask yourself, frankly, how well our established local authorities would cope with comparable increases today.
+Glasgow’s slums were by no means unique – London’s were among the worst.
+Other British cities experienced a similar population explosion and you have to ask yourself, frankly, how well our established local authorities would cope with comparable urban growth today.

 Dickens featured some of the worst excesses of poverty and injustice in some of his novels – as did other writers.
 Not everyone in Victorian Britain was callous or indifferent.
 Thousands of men and women became involved in social work and philanthropy.
 Enlightened factory owners such as Robert Owen in New Lanark, Titus Salt in Bradford, Joseph Rowntree in York and, later, William Lever at Port Sunlight, showed what could be done.